jidoka-be/jdk-keycloak-admin/README.md

 **It is important that this library is used with that version of Keycloak.**
 **Future releases of this library can support other versions of Keycloak if dependency versions of Keycloak and the integration test is adapted.**

+## Availabilty

+All releases can be retrieved from Sonatype: https://search.maven.org/artifact/be.jidoka/jdk-keycloak-admin

 ## Features

 ### Clients